PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- It was originally intended to be a way of transferring one's "soul" to a new body, effectively producing immortality.
 		- The consciousness was attached to the Steelhardt in a magical ritual
 		- It then had to be implanted into a corpse for the consciousness to then take over.
+		- They created one prototype, combining a Khyber & Siberys shard in the device
+		- It was fully functional as intended, but they never wrote down how they got those two shards to work together.
+		- Cannith Artificer's subsequent attempts to combine the shards in new designs always failed.
 	- They worked for years refining the designs.
 	- Marix, working with the LoD, took an interest in these designs for use in creating a sentient warforged army.
 		- Yelena and Norbit found out about Marix's plans and fled House Cannith with all of the designs, hiding with their young son near the Whitehorn Woods.